Einstein–Brillouin–Keller method: History

 The first paper by Albert Einstein in 1917 generalized Bohr–Sommerfeld quantization as part of the old quantum theory.
 Einstein also discussed that the method was not generalizable for chaotic systems.
 The paper was influential for Louis de Broglie thesis in 1924 and Erwin Schrödinger reformulation of quantum mechanics in terms of the Schrödinger equation in 1926.

 Another correction to Bohr–Sommerfeld quantization was introduced by Léon Brillouin in 1926, who also introduced the same year the WKB approximation.
 Mathematician Rudolf Ernest Langer also introduced his Langer correction in 1937.

 Einstein's formulation however was mostly ignored, until its independent discovery by Joseph Keller in 1958.
 Keller derived his equation from the WKB approximation and introduced the correction of caustic phase jumps at classical turning points.
 In 1972, mathematician Viktor Maslov formalized the concept in terms of Maslov indexes.

 Ian C. Percival reintroduced Einstein's paper to the physics community in 1973, and coined the term Einstein–Brillouin–Keller method.

 In 1976–1977, Michael Berry and Michael Tabor derived an extension to Gutzwiller trace formula for the density of states of an integrable system starting from EBK quantization.

 Procedure

-Given a separable classical system defined by conjugate coordinates $(q_i,p_i);i\in\{1,2,\cdots,d\}$, in which every pair $(q_i,p_i)$ describes a closed function or a periodic function in $q_i$, the EBK procedure involves quantizing the line integrals of $p_i$ over the closed orbit of $q_i$:
+Given a separable classical system defined by conjugate coordinates $(q_i,p_i);i\in\{1,2,\cdots,d\}$, in which every pair $(q_i,p_i)$ describes a closed or periodic function in $q_i$, the EBK procedure involves quantizing the line integrals of $p_i$ over the closed orbit of $q_i$: